klamping/vrt-email-course/manuscript/day-3.md

   .end();
 ```

-We've decided to test two different elements on our homepage: the header and the benefits section.
+We've decided to capture two different elements on our homepage: the header and the benefits section.

 The header doesn't change over different breakpoints, but the benefits section does.
 So to make sure we test each of those breakpoints we use the `screenWidth` parameter in the second set of options.
 This will produce a total of three images, one for each viewport size.